-In fact, it is not uncommon for two injured workers who suffered the same on-the-job injuries in the identical circumstances to be assigned different permanent disability percentages.
+In fact, it is not uncommon for two injured workers who suffered the same on-the-job injuries in identical circumstances to be assigned different permanent disability percentages.
 Why does it happen?
-This is the question we asked our Los Angeles workers’ compensation attorney from the Koszdin, Fields, Sherry & Katz law firm.
+This is the question we asked our Los Angeles workers’ compensation attorney from the Koszdin, Fields & Sherry law firm.

 Our best workers’ compensation lawyers in California explain that in order to calculate a permanent disability percentage, medical evaluators and workers’ compensation claims administrators use an assessment of the injured worker’s whole person impairment (WPI).

 The assessment of the WPI helps determine the permanent disability percentage, which, in turn, is converted into permanent disability benefits.
 While this is the most popular way to calculate PD percentage, it is not the only way to determine your permanent disability benefits as a result of a workplace injury.

 In some cases, medical evaluators choose to assess an injured worker’s disability by examining his or her injuries, medical condition, and any limitations and restrictions in performing job duties and Activities of Daily Living (ADLs) as a result of the on-the-job injury.

 Our experienced workers’ compensation lawyers in Los Angeles and elsewhere in California explain that the permanent disability percentage will be calculated in accordance with the guidelines set up by the American Medical Association (AMA).